canonical/ubuntu-pro-client/docs/howtoguides/enable_esm_infra.md

 Ubuntu 14.04 and 16.04, you may see a number of package updates available that were not available previously.

-Even if your system indicated that it was up to date before installing `ubuntu-advantage-tools`, make sure to check for new package updates after you enable `esm-infra` or `esm-apps`:
+Even if your system indicated that it was up to date before enabling `esm-infra` or `esm-apps`, make sure to check for new package updates after you enable them:

 ```bash
 sudo apt upgrade